azarual/epicGrid/README.md

 ####Questions

->Can I mix my column sizes
+>Can I mix my column sizes?

 >Yes, you can use a mixture of wierd and wonderful fractions such as;